gorgeousCa/Blog/README.md

 # Dayup
-## blog
+## blogOS
-All Of  Is My PERSONAL BLOG
+All Of  Is My PERSONAL BLOG , IT ABOUT A HOST OF THINGS:
+- PYTHON
+- VOICE KIT
+- MYSQL
+AND SO ON ...